ajvelasquez/test/README.md

 ## Other things

-- Supports iOS 12.1 >=
+- Supports iOS >= 12.1
 - Supports iPhone and iPad (portrait and landscape)
-- UIKit
+- Built using UIKit
-- CoreData
+- Uses CoreData
-- JSONPlaceholder API
+- Uses the JSONPlaceholder API